joenorton/rubyretriever/readme.md

 Ruby Retriever
 ==============

-Web Crawler, Site Mapper, Filve Harvester, and all around nice buddy to have around.
+Web Crawler, Site Mapper, File Harvester, and all around nice buddy to have around.
 Written in Ruby
 Created by Joe Norton